Sharpiless/Nanocrystals-Deep-Learning/README.md

 ## Prepare you own dataset

-The synthetic formula dataset contains **3,448** formulas, which is an order of magnitude more than those reported in the literature.
-The involved nanocrystals nearly cover the entire periodic table, including **562** synthetic formulas for elements, **1,961** for binary compounds, and also **382** different types of precursors.
-Deep learning requires larger datasets, therefore, we propose a data augmentation method based on reaction intermediates, utilizing DFT calculations of the reaction intermediate structures as new descriptors, achieving a tenfold expansion of the data.
+The synthetic recipe dataset contains **3,448** recipes, which is an order of magnitude more than those reported in the literature.
+The involved nanocrystals nearly cover the entire periodic table, including **562** synthetic recipes for elements, **1,961** for binary compounds, and also **382** different types of precursors.
+Deep learning requires larger datasets, therefore, we propose a reaction intermediate-based data augmentation method, utilizing DFT calculations of the reaction intermediate structures as new descriptors, achieving a tenfold expansion of the data.
 Here is the frequency distribution of elements in different nanocrystals within the dataset:

 ![static](assets/static.png)

 [To Do]

-Data shoud be save in a ".csv" file, where "X1" indicates the amount of substance (mol) and "X2" indicates the name of substance.
+Data shoud be save in a ".csv" file, where "X1" indicates the amount of substance (mmol) and "X2" indicates the name of substance.
 Note that "T*" indicate the product, while the others indicate reactants.
+"Temperature1" indicates injection temperature and "Temperature2" indicates reaction temperature.
+"Speed" indicates rate of temperature increase (℃/min) and "Time" indicates reaction time.
+"Num" indicates the statistics number of nanocrystals.

 | ID | Temperature1 | Temperature2 | Speed | Time | Num  | Y1   | Y2   | Y3 | T1 | T2  | A1 | B1 | C1     | D1    | E1    | F1    | G1 | H1 | I1 | J1 | K1 | L1 | M1 | A2  | B2 | C2  | D2  | E2 | F2 | G2 | H2 | I2 | J2 | K2 | L2 | M2         |
 |----|--------------|--------------|-------|------|------|------|------|----|----|-----|----|----|--------|-------|-------|-------|----|----|----|----|----|----|----|-----|----|-----|-----|----|----|----|----|----|----|----|----|-----------|
 | 1  | 140          | 140          | 0     | 5    | 1195 | 4.87 | 6.49 | 9  | 1  | PbSe| 5  | 5  | 46.875 | 5.015 | 5.605 | 22.214| 0  | 0  | 0  | 0  | 0  | 0  | 0  | PbO | Se | ODE | OLA | TOP| OA | PlaceHolder | PlaceHolder | PlaceHolder | PlaceHolder | PlaceHolder | PlaceHolder | PlaceHolder |

-## Prepare you own expanded dataset
+## Reaction intermediate-based data augmentation

 To overcome the challenge of limited training data, we propose for the first time a data augmentation method based on reaction intermediates: